-Shrimp Boat Projects is an arts research and presenting organization that focuses on the intersection of labor, landscape, and culture, specific to the Houston, Texas region.
+Shrimp Boat Projects is an arts research and presenting organization that focuses on the intersections of work, landscape, and culture, specific to the Houston, Texas region.

 Shrimp Boat Projects operates the commercial shrimp boat, F/V Discovery and a retail seafood business in tandem with an artist residency, project commissions, and public events.